nbrochec/mookVCF-/README.md

 From Stilson & Smith [paper](https://ccrma.stanford.edu/~stilti/papers/moogvcf.pdf) (CCRMA).

 ## How to use
-Clone the repo, drag and drop `/mookVCF` folder into your Max8 Packages folder.
+Drag and drop `/mookVCF` folder into your Max8 Packages folder.